 In just under two weeks I moved from a cultural city focus to a nature adventure haven, providing me with the best of both worlds as I sampled distinctly different destinations, cuisines and activities within a small and accessible space.

-- 0.3 Stop 3.
-San Marino, The World’s Oldest Republic (located within Emilia Romagna)
+- 3 Third Stop: San Marino, The World’s Oldest Republic (located within Emilia Romagna)

 I flew into Bologna to start my trip, jumping headfirst into the historical and cultural overload of this medieval city of multi-pantone orange, and scattered with big piazzas, churches and inviting streets lined with arched arcade walkways.
 It’s a beautiful place to leisurely stroll and live the Italian life, especially since Bologna is the foodie capital of the Emila Romagna – home to world-renowned specialities like Parmigiano-Reggiano cheese, Parma ham and Bolognese sauce.